ruben-sj/ruben-sj/README.md

 *I build practical tools, automations, and workflows that make everyday tasks faster and cleaner.
 My work focuses on scripting, system design, AI-assisted utilities, and clear, practical workflows.*

-- 🚀 Currently: Exploring automation, workflow design, and AI-assisted development
+- 🚀 Currently: Exploring ahk-automation, workflow design, and AI-assisted development
 - 👨‍💻 Working on: Small tools that improve everyday productivity
 - 🎯 Interested in: Structure, clarity, and practical problem-solving
 - 👨 Work: Today I work as a [private tutor][privatundervisning homepage]